 With whom do we share your personal data?

 As a global organization with offices and operations throughout the world, your personal data may be transferred or be accessible internationally throughout Accenture’s global business and between its entities and affiliates.
-A list of the Accenture offices that may process your personal data, and their contact information, can be found here.

 - When required by law or a court of tribunal of competent jurisdiction.